golemhq/golem/docs/source/running-tests.md

 ```

 Every selected test will be run for each of the selected browsers.
-Browsers can also be defined inside a suite.
+The browsers can also be defined inside a suite.
 If no browser is set, the default defined in settings will be used.
 The valid options for browsers are listed [here](browsers.html#valid-options).

 ## Run Tests in Parallel

-To run tests in parallel the number of processes must be set to more than 1.
+To run test files in parallel the number of processes must be set to more than 1.
 This can be done through the *golem run* command or by the *processes* attribute of a suite.

 ```